CatchySmile/VincioChat/README.md

 - Real-time messaging via WebSockets
 - User list display and room ownership
 - Responsive UI with modals and toasts
-- No permanent data storage — messages live in-memory during the session only and they are temporary.
+- No permanent data storage — messages live in-memory during the session only temporarily.

 ## 🧩 Technologies Used